Benzoyl peroxide: Toxicity

 Benzoyl peroxide breaks down in contact with skin, producing benzoic acid and oxygen, neither of which is very toxic.

-With regards to BPO's carcinogenic potential, one study concluded, "caution should be recommended in the use of this and other free radical-generating compounds".
-A 1999 IARC review of carcinogenicity studies found no evidence linking BPO acne medication to skin cancers in humans.
+The carcinogenic potential of benzoyl peroxide has been investigated.
+A 1981 study published in the journal Science found that although benzoyl peroxide is not a carcinogen, it does promote cell growth when applied to an initiated tumor.
+The study concluded, "caution should be recommended in the use of this and other free radical-generating compounds".

+A 1999 IARC review of carcinogenicity studies found no convincing evidence linking benzoyl peroxide acne medication to skin cancers in humans.
 However, some animal studies found that the compound could act as a carcinogen and enhance the effect of known carcinogens.

+Benzoyl peroxide can break down into carcinogen benzene at temperatures above 50 °C.

 Skin irritation

-In a 1977 study using a human maximization test, 76% of subjects acquired a contact sensitization to benzoyl peroxide.
+In a 1977, study using a human maximization test, 76% of subjects acquired a contact sensitization to benzoyl peroxide.
 Formulations of 5% and 10% were used.

-The U.S. National Institute for Occupational Safety and Health has developed criteria for a recommended standard for occupational exposure to benzoyl peroxide.
+The US National Institute for Occupational Safety and Health has developed criteria for a recommended standard for occupational exposure to benzoyl peroxide.

-Cloth staining
+Cloth bleaching

-Contact with fabrics or hair, such as from still-moist acne medication, can cause permanent color dampening almost immediately.
+Contact with fabrics or hair, such as from still-moist acne/pimple medication, can cause permanent color dampening almost immediately.
 Even secondary contact can cause bleaching, for example, contact with a towel that has been used to wash off benzoyl peroxide-containing hygiene products.

-Use During Pregnancy

-The use of topical benzoyl peroxide has not been studied during breastfeeding.
-Because only about 5% is absorbed following topical application, it is considered a low risk to the nursing infant.
-However, it is important to ensure that the infant's skin does not come into direct contact with the areas of skin that have been treated.
-Only water-miscible cream or gel products should be applied to the breast because ointments may expose the infant to high levels of mineral paraffins via licking.